 Anyone can have an epileptic seizure once in their lifetime.
 However, an individual is considered to have epilepsy when repeated seizures occur.
 Epilepsy is neurological disorder, it is not a mental or psychological disease, contrary to past beliefs.
 It often causes a feeling of anxiety because the seizures can occur unexpectedly at the worst moments: on the road, during an oral presentation, during a swim or when taking care of a baby, etc.

-Fortunately, today it is possible to prevent epileptic seizures with the help of medical treatments, more specifically, medications called “antiepileptics”.
-To be effective, antiepileptics must be taken daily.
+Fortunately, today it is possible to prevent epileptic seizures with the help of medical treatments, more specifically, antiepileptic drugs.
+To be effective, these drugs must be taken daily.
 You should not stop treatment unless your doctor tells you otherwise.
-For more information on epilepsy and its treatments, talk to your doctor or your pharmacist.

 If someone has an epileptic seizure in your presence, here is what you can do:

-Watch for warning signs of a seizure.
-Some people have them, others don’t and they may differ from one seizure to the next.
+Watch for the warning signs of a seizure, which may differ from one person to another―some people have none.
 Here are a few examples: stomach problems, headache, dizziness, vision problems, taste and smell perception, etc.

-If you or someone close to you must deal with epileptic seizures, get as much information as possible on the subject and, if needed, talk to a health professional.
+If you or someone close to you has to deal with epileptic seizures, find out as much as you can about the condition.
+If needed, talk to a healthcare professional.
 If you must take an antiepileptic, remember that your pharmacist is the most valuable source of information in terms of medication.